HardlyDifficult/Crypto/Tutorials/Decentraland/creeps.md

 **Test**: The scoreboard should appear, `0 v 0`.

-Update score when a trap kills the creep:
+Now let's update the score when a trap kills the creep:

 ```typescript
 if(JSON.stringify(entity.gridPosition) == JSON.stringify(trap.gridPosition) && !entity.isDead)